New group formed to help Tennessee with flood readiness

 While groups work to help residents pick up the pieces and are looking ahead to infrastructure investment that will prevent future disasters, longtime residents like Cooley are simply taking it one day at a time.
 Many are faced with hard decisions like leaving the county for good.
 Cooley's potential move to Dickson County, he said, will be best for his kids.

 "That's my only goal," Cooley said.
-"As a parent you want to do what's best for the kids."
+"As a parent, you want to do what's best for the kids."